 2. How much is your documentation fee?
-All car dealers charge a documentation — or "doc" — fee when you buy a car.
+All car dealers charge a documentation ("doc") fee when you buy a car.
 This means they actually charge you for filling out the contract.
 It seems strange, but it's universal.
 What isn't universal is the amount dealers charge for the doc fee.
-Some states cap the doc fee, usually below $100.
+Some states cap the doc fee, usually at a price below $100.
 Other states don't regulate the doc fee, so it can be as much as $600.
-If you think you're getting a good deal, it could be because the dealer intends to slap on an extra-large doc fee later on.
-Find out the amount early and negotiate the fee down to a reasonable level.
-If the salesman won't budge, say that you'll take your business elsewhere.
+While expensive in some states, these fees have become standard fare in the car business.
+If you're in a state without a capped fee and feel the price is too high, your time will be better spent negotiating the price of the car rather than getting the dealer to waive the doc fee.

-3. Are there any aftermarket parts or alarms on the car?
-Most cars come with options installed at the factory as the car is being built.
+3. Are there any dealer-installed options on the car?
+Most cars come with options installed at the factory when the car is built.
 But sometimes the dealer adds items as a way to boost profit.
-Popular ones include mud flaps, aftermarket alarms, running boards, tinted windows or the ever-popular "paint protection package."
-These are called dealer "add-ons" and the mark-up can be quite steep.
-An increasingly common add-on is LoJack, a vehicle recovery system.
+Popular add-ons include nitrogen-filled tires, window tinting, wheel locks, all-weather floor mats, paint protection and more.
+These are called dealer "add-ons" and the markup can be quite steep.
+A common add-on is LoJack, a vehicle recovery system.
 Dealers often add the system's cost to all the new cars in its inventory.
 Seeing it on every vehicle makes it seem as though it comes standard, but it's an item the dealer has added.
 We're not saying you should never buy a car with dealer add-ons.
 But you want to know about any add-ons well in advance, ideally when you're soliciting a price quote.
 Know that there's a markup on them and negotiate accordingly.